hashicorp/cap/oidc/examples/authcode_spa/README.md

-# authcode_cli
+# authcode_spa

-An example OIDC user authentication CLI.
+An example OIDC SPA (single page application).

 The example uses the `oidc` and `callback` packages to compose a solution.
 Among other things, it demonstrates how to configure and use an `oidc.AuthCodeProvider` to implement a solution.

-It combines `oidc.State`, `callback.SingleStateReader`, and
-the `callback.AuthCodeWithState()` function to compose a "one-time use" oidc authentication response callback that's tied to the CLI's authentication attempt.
+It extends `oidc.State` and `oidc.Token` in combination with a State cache to compose a solution.

-It also shows example closures that meet the `callback.SuccessResponseFn` and `callback.ErrorResponseFn` interfaces and uses channels to communicate if the CLI user successfully authenticated with the OIDC provider.
+It also shows example closures that meet the `callback.SuccessResponseFn` and `callback.ErrorResponseFn` interfaces and uses the State cache to communicate if the user successfully authenticated with the OIDC provider.

 <hr>